alba-lang/lang-spec/sphinx/source/lang-elems/inductive.rst

 ============================================================

-In the chapter `General Inductive Types`_ there have been given an example of what can go wrong, if positivity is violated -- an function with infinite recursion.
+In the chapter `General Inductive Types`_ there have been given an example of what can go wrong, if positivity is violated -- a function with infinite recursion.
 In this section we are going to show that positivity guarantees absence of endless loop or guarantees strong normalization.